rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

  - Reduce cycletime (with more focus on troubleshooting builds over build server)
  - Increase inovation from CI platform team (reduce mainace and support)

-&nbsp;
- - reduced costs when team run soley on Github Actions
+ - Decrease in costs  (with enphemeral infrastracture and no vendor licensing)

 # Users and Customers